-I have a small bedside table with two shallow drawers.
-On the top I have a lamp, a picture, my land line phone, whichever book I’m currently reading along with face cream and a hydrating spray which helps with my hay fever.
-Of an evening I tend also to keep my phone on the base of my lamp, a glass of water on a coaster and a to-do list on top of my books.
+I have a small round wood bedside tables with nightstand and two tall unique grey shallow drawers.
+On the top I have a lamp, a picture, my land line phone, which ever book I’m currently reading along with natural face cream and a hydrating spray which helps with my hay fever.
+Of an evening I tend also to keep my phone on the base of my lamps, a glass of water on a coaster and a to-do list on top of my books.
 Every night I write out my to do list in bed and re-read it before I go to sleep.
 It really helps me feel organised and I swear, the nights I don’t do it I have really patchy sleep.
 Inside my drawers I have the usual assortment of hair clips, lip balms, lotions and potions, earphones, pens etc. but instead of just throwing them in I keep them neatly organised so I can just reach in and find what I want when I want it.

 What do I use to organize such a small space?
 An assortment of goodies.
 I have some cheap little trays from which I use throughout the house but I also employ vintage teacups to house my hairbands and hairgrips and items which might otherwise find themselves headed to the bin.
 The perspex cases are actually the cases iPods come in, they’re perfect because they have a lid so nothing gets dusty and if you’re storing a beauty item which might get greasy or a bit dirty then it can’t transfer to anything else in the drawer.
 I also use fruit punnets a lot for easy organisation.
 Here, in the top drawer, I’m just using the lid of a cherry punnet to keep my bed gloves and manky only-used-when-taking-make-up-off hairband nice and neat but in my desk drawer over in my office they help me keep all kinds of things organised without having to spend a single extra penny.
 Bargain.